swapnil-satpathy/Resume/README.md

 # Header Section:
  1) Nav Bar to go to each section
-    The navigation bar consists of Home,Education,Skills, Projects, Hobbies and Contacts section.
+    The navigation bar consists of Home, Education, Skills, Projects, Hobbies and Contacts section.

  2) Contains a Background picture